The wide variety of products available on the market can seem overwhelming to someone who is new to welding.

 It is important to know where you are going to be welding the most.
 This will help you choose the right equipment.

 The following options are available if you plug the machine into the wall (i.e. the power grid):

 110/120 volt AC- This is the power that every residential or commercial customer of a utility company receives.
-Some arc welding machines can be rated at 115 volts input power.
+Some arc welding machines can be rated at 115 volts of input power.
 But not all.

 AC 220/240 VoltsThis circuit is used for most welders.
-It has high power, 30-amp rating.
+It has high power, a 30-amp rating.
 This is available in any industrial area.

 It is different for residential wiring.
 A 30-amp circuit is required for most welding equipment.
 You may need to hire an electrician to wire the circuit from the control panel.

 Comparison of Single-Phase and Three-Phase- The majority of electrical equipment is intended for “single phase” operation.

 This means that it draws from the 220-240 volt line running off the grid.
 A “three-phase” option can be found in many warehouses and other industrial areas.

 This scenario allows for more power to large motors by connecting the circuit with a third hot wire.
 Companies are more likely to purchase three-phase machines in order to cut down on their electricity bills.
 However, you cannot use a three-phase machine at home.

 You will need an engine-driven welder to finish the job if you are welding outside and don’t have power.
 This machine is often purchased by farmers and welders who work in fields.